Top 10 Considerations for a New Office Plan

 Distracting noise in open offices is a concern that should be addressed during the planning stage.
 There are numerous opportunities in the design/build process to isolate undesirable ambient noise and vibration.
 One way is to create dedicated quiet spaces so employees can focus on challenging tasks.

-Keep in mind that collaboration opportunities are not limited to desk areas.
-Your office layout can include opportunities for spontaneous meetings and exchanging of ideas.
+Keep in mind that collaboration opportunities are not limited to office desk areas.
+Your office layout can include opportunities for spontaneous meetings and the exchange of ideas.
 Be sure to plan space for casual/spontaneous meeting areas with comfortable seating in addition to cafeterias.

 5. Create Healthy Workspaces for More Productive Employees